• About

 The Gandel Foundation and The Mary Curry Memorial Fund for CANVAS Research support the hospital’s research and treatment of balance disorders.

 A/Prof Szmulewicz, also recently received a Veski FAIR Fellowship.
-He will use the which funding to continue his work with Aboriginal communities in remote regions.The Fostering Achievement in Research (FAIR) Fellowship supports early and mid-career researchers who have narrowly missed out on national funding, with a focus on supporting a diverse and inclusive workforce.
+He will use the funding to continue his work with Aboriginal communities in remote regions.The Fostering Achievement in Research (FAIR) Fellowship supports early and mid-career researchers who have narrowly missed out on national funding, with a focus on supporting a diverse and inclusive workforce.

 Related Posts